bifravst/bifravst/README.md

 ![Bifravst: Cat Tracker IoT example](./docs/logo-with-text.png)

-**With *Bifravst* developers are able set up their devices using their cloud provider and start developing custom firmware for their prototype within minutes.**
+**With *Bifravst* developers are able to set up their devices using their cloud provider and start developing custom firmware for their prototype within minutes.**

 *Bifravst* aims to provide answers and best practices to these questions: